Heat Pump vs. Electric Furnace

 But is that enough to decide on the right system?

-And in this blog, we will help you navigate the good and bad things about both systems so that you can easily choose the right system for your home.
+In this blog, we will help you navigate the good and bad things about both systems so that you can easily choose the right system for your home.

 Heat Pump systems

-Heat pumps operate on electricity but not in the traditional form using electrically heated coils.
+Heat pumps operate on electricity, but not in the traditional form using electrically heated coils.

 Therefore, it makes the cool spaces cooler and the warm spaces warmer.